Echoes of the Isles

 Emma is a classically trained singer based between Nottingham and Sheffield.
 She began her vocal training at the age of 9, earning a place in the world renowned Cantamus Girls Choir, where she became a soloist and studied under Pamela Cook MBA.
 At the Royal Conservatoire of Scotland Emma continued her training earning a BMus(Hons), and completed her MSc studies at the Royal College of Music in 2021.
 Emma currently teaches the girl choristers at Southwell Minster, is a music educator and choral conductor for Sheffield Music Hub, and studies singing with Rachel

 Nicholls and Bradley Smith.
-Alongside this, she has a continued interest in Vocal Health practices and in her spare time can be found hiking in the Peaks District.
-Emma is very much looking forward to joining Hallam Sinfonia for this concert.
+Alongside this, she has a continued interest in Vocal Health practices and in her spare time can be found hiking in the Peak District.

 Hallam Sinfonia